janeilchantelle/janeilchantelle/README.md

 💞️ I love the innovative aspects of programming, with comprehensive expertise in JavaScript, Java, Python, HTML, CSS, React, Node.js, and SQL.

-📫 You can each me at janeilchantelle@gmail.com
+📫 You can reach me at janeilchantelle@gmail.com

 <!---
 janeilchantelle/janeilchantelle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.